-I caught a glimpse of the 3 attendants, safe and unruffled behind their shield of shatterproof glass, assiduously taking notes.
+Someone grabbed my legs from behind.
+Lifted high off the ground I was spun about a number of times before being flung down the length of the corridor.
+Just before smashing up against the far wall I caught a glimpse of the 3 attendants, safe and unruffled behind their shield of shatterproof glass, assiduously taking notes.

-The final reckoning for this engineered catastrophe - for it could have been nothing else - tallied 10 deaths, 18 mutilations, 30 hospitalizations, and 8 incurable insanities.
+The final reckoning for this engineered catastrophe - for it could have been nothing else - tallied 10 deaths, 18 mutilations, 30 hospitalizations, 8 incurable insanities.
 The comforting delusion that these unfortunate coincidences were all due to malfunctioning electronics was tenable no longer.